NyanPham/Writing-a-C-Compiler-Writeup/BOOK_NOTES.md

 ```

 ## Assembly Generation

 We do not change our TACKY AST, so Assembly stage stays intact.

 ## Extra Credit: Switch Statements

 To support switch case statements, we're required to significantly change the Loop Labeling pass.
-*break* can be used to break out of a switch, while *continue* is only for loops.
+_break_ can be used to break out of a switch, while _continue_ is only for loops.
 Let's create another pass in the Semantic Analysis stage to collect all the cases in a switch statements.

 ## Summary

 We added three loop statements, break and continue statements.
-We also had a new Semantic Analysis pass to associate each *break* and *continue* to their enclosing loops.
+We also had a new Semantic Analysis pass to associate each _break_ and _continue_ to their enclosing loops.

-### Reference implementation Analysis
+### Reference Implementation Analysis

 [Chapter 8 Code Analysis](./code_analysis/chapter_8.md)

 ---